MatiRaimondi1/MySQL-Query-on-TypeScript/README.md

-# MySQL-Query-on-TypeScript
+# MySQL DB Query on TypeScript application
-An object oriented application developed on TypeScript that connects to a MySQL database and recovers data.
++ An object oriented application developed on TypeScript.
++ Connects to a MySQL database and recovers data.